Georgetown Reciprocity Policy

 The Career Services Office at Georgetown University Law Center provides limited access to its resources to students and graduates of fellow law schools under the following conditions:

 Reciprocity is granted on a one-to-one basis to students and graduates of accredited law schools that allow Georgetown Law students and graduates to use their facilities and resources.
 Services are only granted to the extent that the reciprocating school provides in-kind services.

-Reciprocity services do not include remote access to online job postings, access to password-protected areas of Georgetown Law web pages, participation in on- or off-campus recruitment programs or counseling services.
+Reciprocity services do not include access to password-protected areas of Georgetown Law web pages, participation in on- or off-campus recruitment programs or counseling services.
 No walk-in or phone requests are honored.